mxab/jupyterhub-nomad-spawner/README.md

 # Nomad Jupyter Spawner

-> **Warning**
+> [!WARNING]
 > This project is currently in beta

-Spawns a Jupyter Notebook via Jupyterhub.
+A Jupyterhub plugin to spawn single-user notebook servers via [Nomad](https://www.nomadproject.io/).
+The project provides templates to allow users to influence how their servers are spawned (see the [showcase](#-show-case) and [recipes](#-recipes) for more details.).

-Users can select and image, resource and connect it with volumes (csi / host)
+After login users can select and image, resource and connect it with volumes (csi / host)

 ```sh
 pip install jupyterhub-nomad-spawner